Anton Nossik: Russian criminal investigation

 At the end of 2015, Nossik was under a criminal investigation under part 1 of article 282 the Russian Criminal Code (incitement of hatred or enmity) for a blog post about Syria.
-According to the prosecution, on 1 October 2015 Nossik published the post titled "Erase Syria from the face of the Earth", in which, according to a linguistic expertise solicited by the prosecution, "signs of inciting hatred against the Syrians, based on the national-territorial principle" were detected.
+According to the prosecution, on 1 October 2015 Nossik published a post titled "Erase Syria from the face of the Earth", in which, according to a linguistic expert solicited for the prosecution, "signs of inciting hatred against the Syrians, based on the national-territorial principle" were detected.
 The post urged President Vladimir Putin to act as he perceived Syria as a military threat to Israel.
 Opposition figures in Russia pointed to the irony of Nossik being brought to trial as, at the time, Russia was being accused by the West of committing war crimes in Syria during their bombing raids against forces opposing President Bashar al-Assad.

 On 19 September 2016, the prosecution asked to sentence Nossik to two years imprisonment.
 On 3 October 2016, the Presnya court of Moscow convicted Nossik and sentenced him to a fine of 500 thousand rubles.
 On 15 December 2016, Moscow city court reduced the fine to 300 thousand rubles.
 In January 2017, an appeal to the conviction was accepted for hearing by the ECHR.